Moldover

-Matthew Edwin Moldover (born April 24, 1980), known as Moldover, is a musician and instrument designer based in San Francisco, CA. The MIDI Manufacturers Association has referred to him as the "Godfather of Controllerism".
-He is known for his musical instruments, including the Mojo, Robocaster, Octamasher and Guitar Wing.
+Matthew Moldover (born April 24, 1980), known as Moldover, is a musician and instrument designer based in San Francisco, CA. He is known for his musical instruments, including the Mojo, Robocaster, Octamasher and Guitar Wing.

 Early life

 Moldover is originally from the Washington, D.C. area and began playing guitar at the age of 13 in Rockville, MD.
 He discovered Berklee College of Music on the internet and moved to Boston to attend in 1998.

 He earned a degree in electronic music composition in 2002, and then moved to New York City to play in a variety of bands.
 He soon transitioned to a focus on solo performance; a 2003 visit to Burning Man Festival in Nevada led to him moving to San Francisco in 2008.

 Career

 Moldover has released a significant amount of media content in different arenas including 4 studio albums of music, many live videos of his performance known as "Live Remashing" and also instructional videos for Ask Video and others.

 Before releasing an official Studio album, Moldover released a series of live recordings called Live Remashing.
 These were his preliminary journeys into Controllerism before he had come up with the term.
 In 2006, Marc Urselli of Chain D.L.K. described Live Remashing as "an encyclopedia of modern pop culture in sound format" and "the best example of how to use modern technologies to enhance and extend musicianship and artistic vision", and "the new form of DJing."

 In 2009, Moldover released his debut album Moldover.
 Of the variety of price tiers for the release of the album, the steepest version included a fully playable circuit board, thus highlighting what is termed playable packaging.
 The track listings themselves were created using circuitry.
 Inside the package is a small playable light-theremin.

 In 2016, Moldover released the studio album 4 Track which included the playable packaging Voice Crusher.